Getting Started

 This will transition "City" to "School" using "RadialBlur" transition effect.

-To reference a background other then the main one (eg, in case you wish to compose multiple backgrounds on top of each other), specify ID of the actor.
+To reference a background other than the main one (eg, in case you wish to compose multiple backgrounds on top of each other), specify ID of the actor.
 For example, given a background actor with ID Flower

 exists beside the main one, following commands will change its appearance to "Bloomed" and then to "Withered":